bradharms-reliv/error-handler-2/README.md

 Error handling and error handler over-riding with JS error logger

+## Error over-rides ##

-1. Over-ride errors at the PHP level
+- Over-ride errors at the PHP level
-2. Over-ride exceptions at the PHP level
+- Over-ride exceptions at the PHP level
-3. Final error handling for middleware
+- Final error handling for middleware
-4. ZF error event listeners
+- ZF error event listeners

+## Error Notification ##

+- When any error happens, notify the observers (could be logger, mailer, etc..)

+## Javascript Error Notification ##

+- Allows for the notification of JS errors

 ## Todo ##

 - Handling errors and exceptions in PHP means displaying errors as needed.
-- Implement Logger Observer
 - Implement Js Logger API
-- JSON log viewer
+    - Make JS available via public path